damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 The `docker-build` job packages the application into a Docker container.
 We define `package` as the build `stage` since we need the `maven-build` job to produce the executable JAR beforehand.

-The scripts are a typical sequence of `docker` commands used to build an image, login to a private registry and push the image to it.
+The scripts are a typical sequence of `docker` commands used to build an image, log in to a private registry and push the image to it.
 We will be pushing images to the [GitLab Container Registry](https://about.gitlab.com/2016/05/23/gitlab-container-registry/).

-The [`$CI_BUILD_TOKEN`](https://docs.gitlab.com/ce/user/project/new_ci_build_permissions_model.html#container-registry) is a pre-defined variable which is injected by GitLab CI in our build environment automatically.
-It is used to login to the GitLab Container Registry.
+The [`$CI_BUILD_TOKEN`](https://docs.gitlab.com/ce/user/project/new_ci_build_permissions_model.html#container-registry) is a pre-defined variable which is injected by GitLab CI into our build environment automatically.
+It is used to log in to the GitLab Container Registry.

 For a complete list of pre-defined variables, have a look at the [variables documentation](https://docs.gitlab.com/ce/ci/variables/README.html#variables).
 {: .alert .alert-info}